 Government loan scheme to assist eligible students with cost of overseas study.

-To be eligible for a HELP loan, the ATO must be able to verify that the TFN and personal details submitted on your Commonwealth Assistance Form, belong to you.
+To be eligible for a HELP loan, the ATO must be able to verify your TFN.

-Your Commonwealth Assistance Notice (CAN) contains information about your enrolment and your use of Commonwealth financial assistance.
+Information about your enrolment and use of commonwealth financial assistance.